Home

 1876 - 90 x 117 cm - Oil on canvas

-Musée d'Orsay, Pais >
+Musée d'Orsay, Paris, France >

-Provenance: Moffett/Berson/Museum/Caillebotte Catalogue Raisonné Wildenstein No. 125
+Provenance: Moffett/Berson/Museum/Caillebotte Catalogue Raisonné Wildenstein No. 125/Newspaper reports from 1879

 No. 9 - Périssoires.